Skip to Main Content

 The Study Strategies page provides for additional information creating schedules and time management to help you prepare for reading.

-See the handout on the left for additional ideas on how you can prepare yourself before reading.
+See the handout below for additional ideas on how you can prepare yourself before reading.

 Consider your purpose for reading